64b2b6d12b/awesome-console/README.md

 ## What the script does

-* Installs ncurses and .development tools. group install if not yet installed
+* Installs ncurses and 'development tools' group install if not yet installed
 * Compiles tmux from source
 * Installs RVM (Ruby Version Manager)
 * Installs Ruby Gems